pluralsight/guides/published/python/defensive-programming-in-python/article.md

     way to collect information on the features they are trying to use or common workflows.
 Then, you could make these better in future releases.
 </small>

+Please join our [Slack community](https://hackguides.herokuapp.com/) to chat about this tutorial with the author.